 The floor of the tank should be lined with pebbles, sand, soil, or tissue paper.
 With Indian stick insects, tissue paper is sufficient as the adult will simply drop her eggs to the floor.
 Tissue paper is also much easier to remove for cleaning purposes.

 As stick insects are tropical species by nature, they will be used to certain temperatures.
 It is recommended that the temperature be maintained between 20C and 30C.
-You can achieve these temperatures with the help of a heat mat or heat lamp that can be purchased from a pet shop.
+You can achieve these temperatures with the help of a heat mat or heat lamp that can be purchased from a pet shop or online (here is a great selection at Amazon).

 A water mister or sprayer is also necessary as stick insects require a humid environment.
 It is important to spray the tank around once or twice a week.
 Your stick insects will get their moisture from the plants you have placed in the tank, but you need to make sure that the environment is humid and moist as this will enable them to shed their skins more easily.